JoelFaldin/c-learning/lotto_picks/readme.md

 ./a.out
 ```

-Result: 5 dalues in the specified range, sorted and nicely formatted.
+Result: 5 dalues in the specified range, no repetition, sorted and nicely formatted.